state-adapt/state-adapt/apps/docs/src/app/intro/progressive-examples/angular.md

     toSource('[name] nameFromServer$'), // Annotate for Redux Devtools );

-  name1Store = adapt(['name.1', 'Bob', this.nameAdapter], {
+  name1Store = adapt('Bob', {
+    adapter: this.nameAdapter,
+    sources: {
       set: this.nameFromServer$, // `set` is provided with all adapters
-    reset: this.resetBoth$, // `reset` is provided with all adapters });
+      reset: this.resetBoth$, // `reset` is provided with all adapters },
+  });
-  name2Store = adapt(['name.2', 'Bob', this.nameAdapter], {
+  name2Store = adapt('Bob', {
+    adapter: this.nameAdapter,
+    sources: {
-    concatName: this.nameFromServer$,
+      concatName: this.nameFromServer$, // Trigger a specific state reaction
-    reset: this.resetBoth$, // `reset` is provided with all adapters });
+      reset: this.resetBoth$, // `reset` is provided with all adapters },
+  });
 +
 +  bothBobs$ = joinStores({